sydasif/ansible-cbt-lab/docs/source/01_introduction/04_setting.md

 host_key_checking=false
 ```

-This output reflects the exact settings in the `ansible.cfg` file for the current directory.

 #### Dumping the Current Configuration

-To dump all of Ansible's current configuration settings, use the following command:
+To see all of Ansible's current configuration settings, use:

 ```bash
 ansible-config dump --only-changed
 ```

-This command provides a comprehensive view of all configuration settings, making it easier to troubleshoot and understand Ansible's behavior in your environment.
+This command shows all the current configuration settings, making it easier to troubleshoot and understand Ansible's behavior.

 #### Listing All Parameters

-To see a list of all different parameters, their default values, and the possible values you can set, use the `ansible-config list` command:
+To list all parameters, their default values, and possible values you can set, use:

 ```bash
 ansible-config list
 ```

-This command is particularly useful for discovering configurable options and understanding the defaults that Ansible uses.
+This command helps you discover configurable options and understand Ansible’s defaults.

-#### How Ansible Works - Precedence Rules
+### How Ansible Works - Precedence Rules

-To give you maximum flexibility in managing your environments, Ansible offers many ways to control how Ansible behaves: how it connects to managed nodes and how it works once it has connected.
-If you use Ansible to manage a large number of servers, network devices, and cloud resources, you may define Ansible behavior in several different places and pass that information to Ansible in several different ways.

-Ansible offers four sources for controlling its behavior.
-In order of precedence from lowest (most easily overridden) to highest (overrides all others), the categories are:
+Ansible offers multiple ways to control its behavior.
+Here’s the order of precedence from lowest to highest:

-1. **Configuration settings:** The settings in your `ansible.cfg` file.
+1. **Configuration settings**: Settings in your `ansible.cfg` file.
-2. **Command-line options:** Flags and parameters passed directly in the command line when running Ansible commands.
+2. **Command-line options**: Flags and parameters passed directly on the command line.
-3. **Playbook keywords:** Directives specified within your playbooks that control how tasks are executed.
+3. **Playbook keywords**: Directives within your playbooks.
-4. **Variables:** Values defined in your inventory files, playbooks, or directly in tasks, often providing the most granular level of control.
+4. **Variables**: Values defined in your inventory files, playbooks, or directly in tasks.

-Each category overrides any information from all lower-precedence categories.
+Each higher-precedence category overrides the lower ones.
 For example, a playbook keyword will override any configuration setting.
-Within each precedence category, specific rules apply.
-However, generally speaking, 'last defined' wins and overrides any previous definitions.

-#### Example Configuration
+### Example Configuration

-Below is an example configuration file (`ansible.cfg`) that might be used in a typical lab setup:
+Here’s an example `ansible.cfg` file for a typical lab setup:

 ```ini
 [defaults]